v-artur/Golden_Oreos/README.md

 - <b>reconstructWave.py</b>: Used for audio waveform synthesis.
 (Applies Fourier-transformations)

-They first script serves as a module used by the other scripts, while the latter two of the scripts can be run from commandline.
+They first script serves as a module used by the other scripts, while the latter two of the scripts can be run from command line.
 The only requirement is that the directory which contains the scripts must also contain the main directory (named "SingleWordProductionDutch-iBIDS") of the dataset.